twolodzko/twolodzko.github.io/_posts/2022-06-05-pipelines.md

 This pipeline is an object with the same interface as its steps, [exposing methods] like `fit`, `transform`, or `predict`.
 When calling `complete_pipeline.fit(X, y)`, the pipeline would call `fit` in `preprocessor` and pass the result as an input to the `fit` method of the `estimator`.
-The objects are Notice that the `fit` method mutates the object, so after calling it, each of the steps would be behaving differently than before.
+Notice that the `fit` method mutates the object, so after calling it, each of the steps would be behaving differently than before.
-If during preprocessing we used a scaling transformer, it would learn how to scale the data given the training set, so it could apply the transformation to new data.
+If during preprocessing we used a scaling transformer, it would learn how to scale the data given the training set, and be able to apply the transformation to new data.
 Calling `fit` on the machine learning model would lead to training it, so the model can be used for making predictions.

-We need a `fit` method that sets up the pipeline and a `transform` or `predict` method that applies it.
+We need a `fit` method that sets up the pipeline and a `transform` or `predict` method to apply it.
 In scikit-learn the objects and so the pipeline is mutable, but it would also be possible to create a pipeline in a functional programming paradigm.
 The only thing needed would be the support for [first-class functions].
 In such a case, the `fit` function would return the predicted pipeline build from individual step functions.